“We’re praying our insurance company agrees we need a new roof after Hurricane Ian” – Homeowners: do this instead

 Find out:

-• How long you have to file a claim
+• How long do you have to file a claim

 • How long it will take to process the claim

-• What your deductible is and whether or not you claim exceeds the deductible
+• What your deductible is and whether or not your claim exceeds the deductible

 Prepare: